· · · ·

 The Northern Celestial Pole is an extension of the Earth's geographic North Pole into the sky.
 To an observer standing at the exact North Pole of the Earth, the Celestial Pole would appear directly overhead, marked (at present) by the relatively bright star Polaris in Ursa Minor.

-For northern navigators, this measurement is made particularly straightforward by the fact that a bright and easily distinguishable star lies very close to the Celestial Pole (navigators south of the equator have no such luxury).
+For northern navigators, this measurement is made particularly straightforward by the fact that a bright and easily distinguishable star lies very close to the celestial pole (navigators south of the equator have no such luxury).
 This star is Polaris, the brightest of the stars in Ursa Minor, which is easily located by the two Pointer stars in Ursa Major.
 Polaris is presently some 44' (about three quarters of a degree) from the Northern Celestial Pole itself.

 Map of the Precession Circle